Radiopharmaceuticals Market Size, Share and Trends 2025 to 2034

 • Asia-Pacific is expected to expand at the fastest CAGR during the forecast period.

-• By Type, the therapeutics segment is estimated to grow at the fastest CAGR over the projected period.
+• By type, the therapeutic radiopharmaceuticals segment is expected to grow at the fastest rate in the market during the forecast period.

-• By End User, the hospitals and clinics segment registered over 52% of revenue share in 2022.
+• By End User, the hospitals and clinics segment led the market in terms of revenue in 2024.

 The radiopharmaceuticals sector encompasses the realm of nuclear medicine pharmaceuticals.
 These substances contain radioactive elements, facilitating the diagnosis and treatment of a wide array of medical conditions.
 Radiopharmaceuticals emit radiation that can be detected through cutting-edge imaging devices like PET and SPECT scanners.
 This facilitates the visualization of internal physiological processes and the detection of diseases such as cancer, cardiac conditions, and neurological disorders.